NEW YORK

 HISTORY

 The region was inhabited by the Lenape Native Americans at the time of its discovery by Italian Giovanni da Verrazzano.
-Although Verrazzano sailed into New York Harbor, his voyage did not continue upstream and instead he sailed back into the Atlantic.
+Although Verrazzano sailed into New York Harbor, his voyage did not continue upstream and instead he sailed back into the Atlantic Ocean.
 It was not until the voyage of Henry Hudson, an Englishman who worked for the Dutch Republic, that the area was mapped.
 He discovered Manhattan on September 11, 1609, and continued up the river that bears his name, the Hudson River, until he arrived at the site where New York State's capital city, Albany, now stands.
 The Dutch established New Amsterdam in 1613, which was granted self-government in 1652 under Peter Stuyvesant.
 The British took the city in September 1664, and renamed it "New York" after the English Duke of York and Albany.
 The Dutch briefly regained it in August 1673, renaming the city "New Orange," but ceded it permanently in November 1674.

 Under British rule the City of New York continued to develop, and while there was growing sentiment in the city for greater political independence, the area was decidedly split in its loyalties during the New York Campaign, a series of major early battles during the American Revolutionary War.
 The city was under British occupation until the end of the war and was the last port British ships evacuated in 1783.